Arkaeriit/mining-devzat-id/README.md

 ```
 mining-devzat-id, a tool to get yourself a shiny Devzat ID.
-This tool generate an openSSH ed25519 private key that will make a
+This tool generates an openSSH ed25519 private key that will make a
 cool Devzat id.

 Usage: